lemkeh/semrush_cup/README.md

 • Apply UMAP

-Next two are kinda doubtful, but I'd try them:
+Next two are kinda doubtful (especially last one), but I'd try them:

 • Split url by domain parts than use tf-idf on them

 • Split url by domain and count subdomains and path's parts